Staying compliant when providing or receiving financial support

-Whenever a public body provides financial support to a commercial organisation, it is necessary to consider whether such support constitutes state aid under EU and EFTA law.
-State aid rules may apply in a wide range of scenarios, including where a public body intends to invest in new infrastructure, provide incentives to companies, set up a scheme to stimulate growth in a target sector or region and many other similar situations.
+Similarly, any public support provided to businesses operating in the EU and/or Northern Ireland must be compatible with state aid rules under EU and EFTA law.
+Subsidy control and state aid rules may apply in a wide range of scenarios.
+For example: where a public body intends to invest in new infrastructure, provide incentives to companies or set up a scheme to stimulate growth in a target sector or region.

-We have a wealth of experience advising both private organisations and public bodies on the investment of public funding in compliance with state aid rules.
-We understand the EU regime and excel at translating this into practical solutions.
-We have particular experience of projects involving interlinking state aid, competition and public procurement issues.
+Our international team advises both private organisations and public bodies on the investment of public funding in compliance with subsidy control and state aid rules.
+We understand the UK, EU and wider international WTO regimes and excel at translating the rules into practical solutions.
+We are known for our work on projects involving interlinking subsidy control, state aid, competition and public procurement issues.

 Advised on state aid aspects of publicly-funded project to provide 4G bandwidth for the emergency services in rural and remote areas.